Panopticon-Project/panopticon-admin/Theory_of_Change.md

 Notes
-Goal - less surveillance - panopticon is here for all but I may have to focus on a particular country More scruity on surveillance burn apts and/or make it harder to operate apts raising awareness, raising technical literacy
+Goal - less surveillance - panopticon is here for all but I may have to focus on a particular country More scruity on surveillance burn apts and/or make it harder to operate apts, the SIEM idea plays into this, something around actionable threat intelligence raising awareness, raising technical literacy

 partnerships